boddumanohar/holmes_template/infooutput.md

-### Generating Info-output

-This sections explains what "/info" directory should contain and how to generate it.
-At the end I will show an example on how to do it in Golang and Python.
+### How can I  create a SERVICE-INFO page?

+You can use Service-info page to view the information about the Service.
+Basically this page should state every aspect of Service the you are creating.

-The "/info" should contain
+The INFO page should contain

-1. General info about how to use, expected JSON output.
-2. Author name.
+1. Author name.
-3. Service name and version.
+2. Service name and version. ( or any metadata about the service. )
+3. Brief Description about the Service.
-4. Small Description about the service.
+4. General info about how to use the Service and expected JSON output.

-Basically this directory documents very apect of the Service.
+Many dynamic languages generate data by writing code in static HTML files.You could generate this this info into HTML files.
+For instance, JSP is implemented by inserting `<%=....=%>`, PHP by inserting `<?php.....?>`, etc.

 #### Info-Output Generation in Golang